michaelharms6010/zcash-faucet/README.md

 in `faucet-react/` run `npm run build` to build the react app.

+#### Light Wallet

 If you can't/don't want to run a full node, check out `faucet-send-server/helpers/lightwallet.js` for some example helper functions using [zecwallet-cli](https://github.com/adityapk00/zecwallet-light-cli) and child processes.
 You'll also have to add your own zecwallet-cli inside `faucet-send-server/` for this to work.
+There's an example implementation on the `light-faucet` branch.

 You can wire the apps together via nginx thusly: